Download Songs of 3 - idiots

 Set in modern-day Mumbai, with all the demands and pressures of city life, the film weaves together the lives of three couples who connect with each other.

 It is about the meeting of souls [Nana Patekar and Dimple Kapadia], the meeting of minds [Suniel Shetty and Vidya Malavade] and the meeting of hearts [Rehan Khan and Anjana Sukhani], underlining that love is the driving force in people's lives, irrespective of age.
+TUM MILO TOH SAHI has three different stories running concurrently, but get merged into one after intermission.
+The Nana-Dimple chapter is the pick of the lot, in terms of writing and execution, followed by Suniel-Vidya track and Rehan-Anjana story.

 Nana's eccentric persona is a delight.
 Watch him in scenes in the super-market or when he encounters a eunuch on the street.
 His interaction with Dimple's grandson is fantastic too.
 Suniel and Vidya's story has been treated sensitively, but a few moments are plain ordinary, especially their initial portions.
 Rehan and Anjana's sub-plot is the weakest link in the enterprise, although the actors make up with earnest performances.